c. 2024 Rod Ice

 He tapped furiously at the control dash.
 From memory, he wrote out sequences recalled from long days spent at the school laboratory, in New Cleveland.
 When the file executed, there was an immediate reaction from his pursuers, below.

 The swarm of air bots began to sputter, and crash.
 Then, the drones spun their wheels in the mud, and wandered, wildly.
 It provided enough of a lapse in control that he was able to steer toward Lake Erie.
-He had once chance to cross this natural obstacle, before the shuttle batteries were fully sapped of energy.
+He had one chance to cross this natural obstacle, before the shuttle batteries were fully sapped of energy.

 Across the frequency spectrum once again received by his radio module, he could hear curses from engineers at Toqua Platte.
 The endeavor to capture and secure his tiny ship had failed.
 Now, he could shift toward pondering his own plight.
 Something that made him pause and reflect on the merciful fortune of the survival he had enjoyed.